Who we are

 Our project based approach allows us to mobilise the skills of colleagues within the Division of Food Sciences and the wider University to forge multi-disciplinary teams to address fundamental research questions or overcome industrial problems.

-Our laboratory ISO 9001:2008 UKAS accredited.
 Our quality management system, designed to help us ensure that we meet the needs of our customers.

 The success of MIC is built on the knowledge and skills of our team of academics, their postdoctoral and postgraduate researchers and our centre coordinator.